vnspoj/vnspoj.github.io/_wiki/string/suffix-tree-ukkonen.md

 ---
 layout: wiki
 wiki: true
-title: Suffix tree.
-Ukkonen's algorithm
+title: "Suffix tree.
+Ukkonen's algorithm"
 ---
-# Suffix Tree.
-Ukkonen's Algorithm

 *This article is a stub and doesn't contain any descriptions.
 For a description of the algorithm, refer to other sources, such as [Algorithms on Strings, Trees, and Sequences](http://web.stanford.edu/~mjkay/gusfield.pdf) by Dan Gusfield.*